 Cath has been working as an Occupational Therapist since 2003 working in a combination of community based work, private practice and working in school settings.
 She has been working with Sensory Connections since 2016.
 Cath has particular interest and experience in working with kindy and school aged children with attentional challenges, sensory processing challenges, autism, dyslexia and learning differences.
 She has extensively trained in sensory processing and sensory integration, and has also participated in trainings in DIR/Floortime, and Social Thinking.

 Cath is passionate in working with children to help them develop their full potential and with using a relationship and developmentally based approach to her occupational therapy practice.

 Kate is an experienced paediatric occupational therapist having graduated from Curtin University in 2002.
 We are delighted that she has joined our Sensory Connections team in August 2017.

 During her working life Kate has worked abroad and in Australia in a number of different team based and private practice settings with a focus on early intervention and school aged therapy services.

-Kate works with us on Mondays, Wednesdays and Fridays.
+Kate works with us on Tuesdays, Wednesdays and Fridays.